loyola-cs-seniorprojects/project-chelsea-rye/README.md

 In this current version, the features on the second screen are not yet implemented.
 Those features include a list of required courses based on the degree/major/minor combination that the user chose on the first screen, the drag and drop feature into each of the 12 sections, the constraints having to do with the drag and drop feature, and the download into a pdf feature.

 ## Dependencies
-Dependencies -- what software, libraries, databases, operating systems, etc, are required for compiling and/or running your code?
-How does one install these dependencies (can be provided via link to instruction page)? <br/>
-^^ delete this after answering
-- bootstrap
-- internet access
+THe dependencies used in the project include internet access and bootstrap.
+Internet access is required for the Loyola University Degree Planner to run.
+Additionally, Bootstrap is framework imported into the code in order to help build and style the features of the website.
+Bootstrap is used soley for the developement of the website and therefore there is no required installtion for the user in order to have it work with the website.

 ## Instructions for Compilation
-To compile the Loyola University Degree Planner website, just reload the webpage.
+To compile the Loyola University Degree Planner website, simply reload the webpage.
 The webpage is degreeplanner.cs.loyola.edu.

 ## Instructions for Running
-To run the Loyola University Degree Planner website, go to degreeplanner.cs.loyola.edu and walk through the steps and instructions on it.
+To run the Loyola University Degree Planner website, go to degreeplanner.cs.loyola.edu and walk through the steps highlighted within the features of the website.